 Whether you choose to go for peer-to-peer fundraising or crowdfunding, you should always keep the following key elements in mind:

-- Targets: targets will be different for each and every organisation, but they should always be realistic and achievable.
+Targets will be different for each and every organisation, but they should always be realistic and achievable.

-- Branding: make sure you create and launch a branded website for your crowdfunding.
+Make sure you create and launch a branded website for your crowdfunding.
 Donors are more inclined to trust a website with official branding on it to make their donations.
 You will need to prepare branded materials to send to your individual fundraisers for a peer-to-peer fundraising campaign.

-- Images and videos: interesting and engaging videos and images will attract people to your page and will keep them there.
+Interesting and engaging videos and images will attract people to your page and will keep them there.

-- Social media: both fundraising techniques rely on distribution on your social media platforms, so you need to make sure it’s easy for donors to tell their friends about your campaign.
+Both fundraising techniques rely on distribution on your social media platforms, so you need to make sure it’s easy for donors to tell their friends about your campaign.
 Create written templates and materials that can be used.

-- Updates: make sure you constantly post updates about your campaign.
+Make sure you constantly post updates about your campaign.

-- Be thankful: as soon as you reach your fundraising targets, it’s time to thank your donors for their contributions and your supporters for their hard work.
+As soon as you reach your fundraising targets, it’s time to thank your donors for their contributions and your supporters for their hard work.

 - Both are forms of alternative financing.